Winniecheryl/Git-Cheat-Sheet/README.md

 - **git revert**

-This is a commnad that you use to delete any thing you have done but you nolonger in need of, however, you should be keen on exactly what you are deleting because you mind end up deleting something important.
+This is a commnad that deletes any thing you have done but you nolonger in need of, however, you should be keen on exactly what you are deleting because you might end up deleting something important.
 To see options of what you can delete use the command ` git log -- oneline`

 Then use the command `git revert<value>` to delete.
 See an example in the screenshot below